DrugLib.com — Drug Information Portal

 Summary

-The purpose of this study is to evaluate whether the fixed combination of artesunate+mefloquine has been effective in the treatment of uncomplicated malaria caused by Plasmodium falciparum at the Juruá Valley, Brazil, where it has been used.
+The purpose of this study was to evaluate the effectiveness of the fixed combination of artesunate+mefloquine in the treatment of uncomplicated malaria caused by Plasmodium falciparum in the municipality of Cruzeiro do Sul, Juruá Valley, Brazil, where it was being used as specific first-line drug.

 Clinical Details